SLIB53/project-preconfiguration-iac-recipe/README.md

 ### End of Setup

-Now that setup is complete, please take note of the variables and outputs (especially the `preconfiguration_backend_bucket`, which can be used to recover the variables and outputs).
+Setup is complete, but please take note of the variables and outputs (especially the `preconfiguration_backend_bucket`, which you can use to recover the variables and outputs).

 **You will need to run through this setup independently for each environment.
-Consider using a branch strategy such as GitFlow to manage releasing across environments.**
+Consider using a branching strategy such as [GitHub Flow][github-flow-guide] to manage releases across environments.**

 ## Usage

-The resources created in this preconfiguration will help to quickly bootstrap the main IaC repository.
+The resources created in this preconfiguration will help to bootstrap the main IaC repository quickly.
 You will need:

 - the project backend bucket
 - private key of the Release Operator (for setting up CI/CD)